The best way to achieve a work/study/life balance is to be ruthless about organising your time.

 Many students need to earn money from part-time work to support themselves while they complete their degrees, which is why the majority of universities have job shops or advertise part-time work through their careers services.
+There may be fewer student jobs available because of the coronavirus, but there will still be some.
 And, reassuringly, undertaking part-time jobs while you study will actively benefit your graduate career prospects.
 Here are our tips on how to balance the demands of part-time work with the rest of your life.